Select a category Close

 💼 Why should you hire Romanian programmers?

 First of all, coders in Romania are well-educated because of the variety of education options in Romania and the European Union.
-Secondly, Western companies find them easy to communicate with due to similar work ethics and a high English level.
-Finally, they have no payroll income taxes and the lowest salaries in the CEE, which makes Romania one of the most financially attractive IT hubs in Europe.
+Secondly, Western companies find them easy to communicate with due to similar work ethics, and a high English level.
+Finally, they have low payroll income taxes and the lowest salaries in the CEE, which makes Romania one of the most financially attractive IT hubs in Europe.

 🚩 Are there any disadvantages of hiring Romanian software engineers?